 The University is justly famous for its heritage of scholarship, historic role and magnificent architecture.
 This heritage supports one of the world's most important centres for teaching and research.
 The collegiate structure gives a strong sense of community, and the University is determined to remain at the forefront of international scholarship and research.

-The University of Cambridge is in the middle of the greatest expansion in its history.
-Through the generosity of benefactors, the University has been able to create a new science and technology campus to the west of the city centre, and is now expanding further to the north west of Cambridge.
+The University of Cambridge is undertaking the greatest expansion in its history.
+Through the generosity of benefactors, the University has been able to create a new science and technology campus to the west of the city centre, and is now expanding further to the north-west of Cambridge.